 It’s scheduled to be a big weekend in Gainesville as the Florida Gators will host their first official visit weekend of the new year this weekend and will host several big time prospects.

 Dan Mullen and his staff elected last weekend to visit prospects instead of hosting prospects as they wanted a bigger weekend this weekend and that’s exactly what they got.

-The Gators are scheduled to host six prospects this weekend on campus including three committed to other schools.
+The Gators are scheduled to host five prospects this weekend on campus including two committed to other schools.

 Here’s how the weekend visitors looks to play out.

 Mullen and his staff had some luck flipping Emory Jones from Ohio State and this weekend they will try their luck two prospects committed elsewhere.

 Leading the charge is Miami defensive tackle commit Nesta Silvera who the Gators have been after for well over a year.
 Tight ends coach JaJuan Seider is the lead recruiter here and have the Gators in the race.
 Silvera visited Miami last weekend and didn’t shut the door on visits, which gives the Gators a chance.